Learn about Moon movement, phases, tides, and eclipses with a model. Then kids will conceptualize its motion relative to the Earth and Sun.

 “Great math tie in,” Ms. Sneed commented.

 “That’s the last day they’ll use their models,” said Mr. Frank.
-“All this hands-on experience should drive the concepts home.
+“Connecting science concepts with hands-on experiences should drive the concepts home.
 After that, the kids review and take a quiz.”

 Ms. Sneed added the remaining activities to her lesson plans.
 Then she sat back in her chair and smiled.
 “These models make such a difference.
-I’ll take any chance I can to ditch the textbook.”
+I’ll take any chance I can to ditch the textbook.
+Next up?
+A model of the solar system!”